Expensify/App/e2e/README.md

 You can simply add the `debuggable true` property to the `e2eRelease` buildType config in `android/app/build.gradle`.
 Then rebuild the app.
 You can now monitor the app's logs using `logcat` (`adb logcat | grep "ReactNativeJS"`).

+## Test the accuracy of the test suite

+If you run the tests on the same branch, the result should ideally be a difference of 0%.
+However, as the tests get executed on an emulator, there will be some variance.
+This variance is mitigated by using statistical tools such as [z-test](https://en.wikipedia.org/wiki/Z-test).
+However, when running on the same branch, the results should be below 5% of change.
+You might want to tweak the values in `e2e/config.js` to adjust those values.